titaniumnetwork-dev/alloy/README.md

 `npm start`

-The default place for the proxy when its started is `https://localhost:443` but feel free to change it in the feature
+The default place for the proxy when its started is `https://localhost:443` but feel free to change it in config.json!

 # How the proxy works: